lxqt/qterminal/README.md

 QTerminal is a lightweight Qt terminal emulator based on [QTermWidget](https://github.com/lxqt/qtermwidget).

 It is maintained by the LXQt project but can be used independently from this desktop environment.
-The only bonds are [lxqt-build-tools](https://github.com/lxqt/lxqt-build-tools) representing a build dependency and the localization files which were outsourced to LXQt repository [lxqt-l10n](https://github.com/lxqt/lxqt-l10n).
+The only bonds are [lxqt-build-tools](https://github.com/lxqt/lxqt-build-tools) representing a build dependency.

 This project is licensed under the terms of the [GPLv2](https://www.gnu.org/licenses/gpl-2.0.en.html) or any later version.
 See the LICENSE file for the full text of the license.